 But I've been thinking for a while about the times I've had a really excellent korma in a restaurant, and how I might be able to get somewhere close to those at home.
 Now autumn is in the air and the evenings are getting dark and cold, working on a flavour-packed and deeply spiced 'proper' korma seemed very appealing, and after a number of taste tests, tweaking the spice combinations, sauce thickness, cooking time and base vegetables, I think I've got it just how I want it!

-- The pulses and vegetables are really up to you.
-As a base, I recommend using the really handy frozen mix of chickpeas, spinach, cauliflower and lentils from Birds Eye (see more details below).
-I used it with some leftover pre-cooked potato from the kids dinner, but you could also use a combination of:
+The korma 'filling' of pulses and vegetables is really up to you.
+I used a mix of chickpeas, spinach, cauliflower and lentils with leftover pre-cooked potato from the kids dinner, but you could also use any combination of:

 - Butternut squash and/or sweet potato (pre-cook them until al-dente beforehand)

-- Juicy chestnut mushrooms (fry them separately or their juices will make the sauce too watery)
+- Juicy chestnut mushrooms (halve and fry them separately or their juices will make the sauce too watery)

 - Frozen peas